Spider-Man: The Video Game: Gameplay

 The game was released as a coin-operated arcade title based on the Sega System 32 hardware.
-The game can be played as a single player game or up to a four players cooperatively.
-Each character can do a special move related to their super power which reduces their health.
+The game can be played as a single player game or up to four players cooperatively.
+Each character can perform a special move related to their super power which draws from their health.

-During levels the game changes from a side-scrolling beat 'em up into a platform game as the camera zooms to a far-away view of the characters in miniature.
-Later it zooms back in for the much larger and more detailed characters to continue the brawling.
+Throughout its levels, the gameplay changes from a side-scrolling beat 'em up into a platform game in which the camera zooms to a far-away view of the characters before it zooms back in for the much larger and more detailed characters to continue brawling.

-The game was divided into four acts, meeting various villains, including Kingpin, Venom and his symbiote clones, Doctor Octopus, Electro, Lizard, Scorpion, Sandman, Green Goblin, Hobgoblin, and finally Doctor Doom.
+The game was divided into four acts, encountering various villains, including Kingpin, Venom and his symbiote clones, Doctor Octopus, Electro, Lizard, Scorpion, Sandman, Green Goblin, Hobgoblin, and finally Doctor Doom.
 High scores are separated by character; so a high score on Spider-Man may not be a high score on Hawkeye or Black Cat.

-Spider-Man: The Video Game's soundtrack is also partially comprised from tunes from Sega's 1986 arcade game Quartet, notably the tunes "Oki Rap" and "FM Funk" (for instance, "FM Funk" appears in the second stage in Spider-Man, while it is featured in the third stage of Quartet).
+Spider-Man: The Video Games soundtrack is also composed partially of songs from Sega's 1986 arcade game Quartet, notably the tunes "Oki Rap" and "FM Funk" (for instance, "FM Funk" appears in the second stage in Spider-Man, while it is featured in the third stage of Quartet).

 Characters

-The game allows the user to play as one of four heroes: Spider-Man, Black Cat, Sub-Mariner, and Hawkeye.
+The game allows the user to play as one of four heroes: Spider-Man, Black Cat, Sub-Mariner, or Hawkeye.
 Unlike many games of this type which assigned a certain character to a certain joystick, any player can choose any character (as long as another player isn't already controlling them).

 Each hero has a unique set of moves and attacks/abilities, which could be used to beat up the bad guys, that suited their powers and characteristics, as well as basic attacks and jumps (assigned to each of the two buttons).

-Spider-Man

-Spider-Man is the game's main hero and protagonist of the game.
-Spider-Man's move list and attacks consist primarily of moves which revolve around his web-based spider powers, such as swinging from webs and shooting webbing blasts.
+Spider-Man is the game's main hero and protagonist.
+Spider-Man’s moveset consists primarily of attacks based on his spider powers, such as web-swinging and firing webbing blasts.

-Black Cat

-Black Cat is athletic and acrobatic like a cat, using a combination of her claws, grappling hook and cables to defeat enemies throughout the game.
+Black Cat is athletic and acrobatic like a cat, using a combination of her claws, grappling hook and cables to defeat enemies.

-Hawkeye

-Recognizable as one of the Avengers, Hawkeye's attacks and abilities revolve around the use of his bow and arrows in order to defeat his enemies.
+Recognizable as one of the Avengers, Hawkeye's attacks and abilities revolve around the use of his bow and arrows.

-Sub-Mariner

-A citizen of Atlantis, Sub-Mariner uses water based projectile attacks, such as a hydro-electric blast, in order to help him defeat his enemies.
+A citizen of Atlantis, Sub-Mariner uses water based projectile attacks, such as a hydro-electric blast, in combat.